 After a full day in these shoes, I am convinced.
 I never felt bogged down or off balance.
 When worn with the Neoprene Socks I never had the slightest sign of a blister, unlike my hiking partners.

-The Patagonia Foot Tractors ($279) is the best wading boots on the market.
+The Patagonia Foot Tractors ($279) are my picks for the best wading boots on the market.
 The combination of comfort and traction make these boots a must-have.
 As a guide I would be able to spend day after day in these boots, confidently hurrying from client to client, and walking boats through fast moving runs.

 Way to go Patagonia!